c-hetan30/IPL_scraper/README.md

 I used scrapy framework for creating a web spider for extracting IPL statistics from espncricinfo.com This website allows web scraping with delay of 15 seconds between requests.

-I have made 2 scripts for extracting IPL data.\n
+I have made 2 scripts for extracting IPL data.

-1st script (scrape_match_detail.py) retrieves match results and season summary.\n
+1st script (scrape_match_detail.py) retrieves match results and season summary.

-2nd script (scrape_each_match.py) can be used for retrieving in-depth details of each match. \n\n
+2nd script (scrape_each_match.py) can be used for retrieving in-depth details of each match.

 For running use below command
 scrapy runspider -o output_file.csv scrape_match_details.py